 Palinopsia is a neurological condition that causes people to see "afterimages" even when the object the person was looking at has gone.
 The afterimage can appear the day after viewing the object or while looking at the object, and the image can linger for several days after.
 Although this happens mildly in people with normal vision, in people who suffer from palinopsia, the afterimage is so severe that it is often disruptive to daily life.
 Patients with palinopsia often also experience trailing or tracking of objects, double vision, "visual snow," and tinnitus.

 Palinopsia occurs when there is some sort of damage or disturbance to the brain and is frequently associated with brain lesions.
 The sources of the damage are myriad and include side effects from medications, birth injuries, seizures, tumors, and illicit drug use.

 Whether or not treatment is available to those with palinopsia depends on the cause of the disorder.
 For example, if it is related to seizures, then seizure medication may mitigate the symptoms.
 However, for most sufferers, palinopsia is considered a lifelong condition.

 To be eligible for disability due to palinopsia, your symptoms must be so severe that they prevent you from doing more than an insignificant amount of work.
-To Social Security, being about to earn $1,170 a month from working means you're not disabled.
+To Social Security, being able to earn about $1,200 a month from working means you're not disabled.

 To determine the severity of you symptoms, Social Security will first look at the medical records you provided in support of your claim to see if you can be approved under a disability listing.
 A listing is a condition that the SSA has concluded is so severe that it warrants automatic approval.
 Each listing has a specific set of criteria that must also be met in order to be approved.